 The University of Calgary is a global intellectual hub located in Canada’s most enterprising city.
 In this spirited, high-quality learning environment, students will thrive in programs made rich by research, hands-on experiences and entrepreneurial thinking.
-By 2022, we will be recognized as one of Canada’s top five research universities, fully engaging the communities we both serve and lead.
+In 2022, UCalgary was recognized as one of Canada’s top five research universities, fully engaging the communities we both serve and lead.

 University of Calgary’s new “Growth Through Focus” vision (2020-25) will support our Eyes High ambitions and strengthen our community in uncertain times.
 It advances the University of Calgary’s academic and research plans, and reflects our role as a global intellectual hub.
 Integral to the Growth Through Focus vision are the Indigenous, mental health and sustainability strategies, along with the Global Engagement Plan (GEP).

 At a glance

 The GEP is an update to the 2013 International Strategy, reflecting our continued institutional commitment to meaningful connection and interaction with the world around us.
 The plan stays true to our original vision, while taking into account emerging global developments.

 Over the next few years, the GEP will guide our priorities and resources as we work toward our international goals in support of Growth Through Focus.
 The GEP will continue to transform our institution and how we engage globally by focusing on strategic partnership development, faculty-driven initiators of international activities, incentivized activities, building capacity and sustainability.

 Informed by our original vision, the plan includes three overarching goals: